Elvis Presley In Richmond, Virginia

 • RCA Records apparently recorded the audio of this entire concert as a multitrack

-• A mono tape of this concert received an official CD release as Forty-Eight Hours To Memphis in 2011 on Sony’s Follow That Dream collectors label for Elvis fans
+• A mono tape of this concert recording received an official CD release as Forty-Eight Hours To Memphis in 2011 on Sony’s Follow That Dream collectors label for Elvis fans

 • The Forty-Eight Hours To Memphis title reflects that Elvis closed out his tour two days later with a concert in Memphis